 “Probably.
 I can try.”

-She hesitated.
-It was hard to think with the pain, and the shine of his smile straight in her face like that.
-She could feel her heart beat in her chest.
+Devin faltered.
+It was hard to think between the pain and the shine of his smile straight in her face.
+Her heart beat heavy and she swallowed hard.

-They tread across the creek bed, Devin careful to keep from losing the other boot.
-She rested her weight on the boy’s shoulder when she had to.
-The camera bobbed against her chest, awkward and only in the way now, her hopes for dolphins abandoned.
+She took his hand and they tread across the creek bed.
+Devin tried not to lose the other boot as she draped her arm on his shoulder, the camera bobbing against her chest, awkward and in the way now.
+The evening was over, her hope for dolphins abandoned.

-“Good boy,” the other said, pushing off from the mud with the long paddle.
-The board gave a short sucking gasp as it slipped into the creek again.
+She sat in front of him and the stranger pushed off with his long paddle.
+The board gave a short, sucking gasp as it slipped off the mud into the creek again.

-Soon the marsh was passing by them, the gold sun warm on her brow.
-Devin gave a last glance back to the hammock where the shadow had been, and shivered.
+Soon the marsh was passing by, the sun gold and warm on Devin’s brow.
+She gave a final glance backward, to the bank where the shadow had been, and shivered.